wimdetroyer/study-notes/java-concurrency-in-practice.md

 ### Thread confinement

-Thread confinement is the practise of _confining_ a variable to a thread: it is _only_ visible to this thread and this implies ofcourse that it is thread safe.
+Thread confinement is the practise of _confining_ a variable to a thread: it is _only_ visible to this thread and this implies ofcourse that it is thread safe as the data is not _shared_ between threads.

+#### Examples
+- the ThreadLocal<?> wrapper, which wraps a reference to an object inside this class and assures that each accessing thread creates and maintains a copy of this variable for its lifecycle.
+- the Connections in a connection pool
+- using _volatile_ correctly: confining writes to a volatile variable to one thread, and allowing _multiple_ threads to read the value (remember that the volatile keyword causes the most recent state to be memory visible)

+#### Stack confinement

+Each thread has it's own _stack_ when doing operations: the things in those _stack_ are only visible to the thread.
+This means that if you have _local variables_ ie those which are for instance _scoped_ only within the method, you can safely use these variables.
+Primitive types can even be returned from the method: as they do not have a _reference_ they cannot _escape_.

+### Immutability

+An object which is **immutable** is ALWAYS thread-safe.

+An object is immutable if:

+- it has the _final_ keyword
+- if it is a collection (ie list) holding references to the underlying objects, those objects should be thread-safe / immutable too : (unmodifiableList)
+- proper construction

+ Using the _final_ keyword ensures _initizialiation safety_ which makes it so that the variable can be safely shared within threads.

+An object is _effectively immutable_ if it is not _technically_ immutable, but the contents will not be changed after publication.

 ## Chapter 4 - Composing objects

 ### Client side locking